 How To Write A Query Letter

 We’ve worked with many creative writers over the years to perfect their query letters—whether we’re helping to improve on an existing query or putting our heads together and starting from scratch.
 We’ve helped many writers learn to pitch literary agents via queries!
 Our query letter tool kit is your secret weapon!
-You can also check out our Ultimate Guide To Cover and Query Letters e-book!

 We sincerely hope the free articles below will make your life a bit easier when it comes time to approach literary agents with your query.
 Good luck!
 (Oh—and if you want our help, you know where to find us!)